A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/README.md

 After following the instructions log in with the credentials of the domain users and now you have built an Active Directory

-## Installing Splunk  Universal Forwarder, Sysmon, and LimaCharlie on the environment
+## Installing Splunk  Universal Forwarder and Sysmon on the environment

-On the three machines on the domain, we will install Splunk Universal Forwarder, Sysmon, and LimaCharlie these are the links:
+On the three machines on the domain, we will install Splunk Universal Forwarder and Sysmon these are the links:

 - Splunk Universal Forwarder: https://www.splunk.com/en_us/download/universal-forwarder.html

 - Sysmon: https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon

-- LimaCharlie:

 ### Installing Splunk Universal Forwarder